Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 I also wanted a sturdy bottom in my color block tote bag so I left the extra fabric in when I boxed the bag, on both the exterior fabric and the lining.

 If you’re wondering why I made the handles so wide in this two tone tote bag pattern, I’ll tell you right away!
 It’s because all the bags I have hurt my shoulders because I tend to carry too much stuff with me.
-So I wanted something wider to cover a good portion of my shoulders (although this bag turned so pretty I don’t think I’ll have the heart to use it for any “heavy duty” stuff).
-I also added some padding to the handles and that would make it hard to turn them right side out if they’re narrow.
+So I wanted something wider, softer and comfortable to cover a good portion of my shoulders (although this bag turned so pretty I don’t think I’ll have the heart to use it for any “heavy duty” stuff).
+Plus since I added some padding to the handles, it would’ve made it hard to turn them right side out if they were narrow.